Combining CMB datasets with consistent foreground modelling: Introduction

 However, these differences in sky coverage, angular resolution, and frequency channels introduce critical challenges to a consistent joint analysis.
-Historically, residual foregrounds -- including Galactic dust, thermal and kinetic Sunyaev–Zel’dovich effects, the cosmic infrared background, and extragalactic sources -- have been modelled independently by each collaboration, limiting the consistency of the combined analysis and the reliability of the derived constraints.
-Recently, \citet{Beringue:2025} explored the combination of these three experiments using the \ACT\ foreground model applied to \PLK\ and \SPT.
+Although each collaboration has developed its own foreground model, residual foregrounds (Galactic dust, thermal and kinetic Sunyaev-Zel'dovich effects, the cosmic infrared background, and extragalactic sources) are common to all experiments.
+Modelling these shared signals differently across likelihoods makes the resulting joint constraints difficult to interpret and reduces their reliability. \citet[][hereafter \citetalias{Beringue:2025}]{Beringue:2025} explore aspects of this problem by applying the \ACT\ foreground model to \PLK\ and \SPT\ data.

 In this work, we present a coherent combination of the \PLK, \ACT, and \SPT\ datasets, jointly analysing their temperature and polarisation power spectra within a common model for both cosmological and foreground contributions.
-This approach leverages the full constraining power of each experiment accounting for differences in frequency coverage and resolution while maintaining inter-dataset consistency.
-By fitting a unified model to all three datasets simultaneously, we are able to minimise reliance on external priors, tighten constraints on the standard \lcdm\ parameters and gain new insights into the robustness of foreground treatments across experiments.
+This approach takes advantage of the full constraining power of each experiment, taking into account differences in frequency coverage and resolution.
+By fitting a unified model to all three datasets simultaneously, we minimise reliance on external priors, tighten constraints on the parameters of the cosmological-constant-dominated cold dark matter (\lcdm) model, and, for the first time, provide uncertainties associated with foreground modelling and study their impact on both \lcdm\ and selected extended parameters.